tensorflow/datasets/docs/api_docs/python/tfds/testing/FeatureExpectationsTestCase.md

 in the two sequences is more than the given delta.

-Note that decimal places (from zero) are usually not the same as significant digits (measured from the most signficant digit).
+Note that decimal places (from zero) are usually not the same as significant digits (measured from the most significant digit).

 If the two sequences compare equal then they will automatically compare almost equal.